racklet/render-drawio-action/README.md

 ### `rendered-files`

-A space-separated list of files that were rendered, can be passed to e.g. "git add"
+A space-separated list of files that were rendered, can be passed to e.g. `git add`

 Example: